-We also understand that the Satuit platform is an important tool for our clients to manage and store data so we have undertaken a full program to evaluate our software and to provide webinars and guidance to help facilitate our clients’ compliance under the GDPR.
+Yes.
+We understand that the Satuit platform is an important tool for our clients to manage and store data.
+We have undertaken a full program to evaluate our software and provide webinars and guidance to help facilitate our clients’ compliance under the GDPR.

 For the data provided by our direct clients within the Satuit platform, Satuit is a data processor (as defined by the GDPR).
 For the data we hold on clients and prospects, we are a data controller.

 No, as the name suggests joint controllers determine the purposes and means of processing data together or jointly.
 As the data processor, Satuit does not determine the purposes and means of processing the data that clients supply to the platform.

 Yes.
 Satuit holds the data that our users have uploaded in a SQL database.
 Each client has a SQL database.
 Our users have full control and access to their data, including the ability to search, import, export, delete and modify the data as needed.

 Clients must maintain their own procedures as to who can access their Satuit database and the data held there.

 You should review User permissions and consider restricting the access within your account.
 Your Satuit System Administrator can do this by setting and editing User permissions.

 Satuit staff have access to your account to provide support and assist in the provision of the services.